fdieulle/pandasnet/README.md

     }
 }
 ```
-We build this function into a library named `LibForTests.dll`
+We build this function into a library named `LibForTests.dll`.
-Now we can load it in our python environment then using it.
+We load this library into our python environment then use it.

 ```python
 import clr